-The concept of "variant PoVs" is new in AFC.
-For any known challenge vulnerability, there may be one or more PoVs that exercise that vulnerability.
-When a CRS scores on a PoV submission, that PoV is considered that CRS's variant PoV for the underlying vulnerability.
+The concept of a "Variant PoV" is new in AFC.
+A challenge vulnerability is implicitly defined by a set of one or more PoVs that exercise that vulnerability.
+When a CRS submits a valid PoV, that PoV is considered one of that CRS's Variant PoVs for the underlying vulnerability.